sbmilburn/lobster-tank/README.md

 ## What It Looks Like

-Six cartoonish 3D lobsters drift around an aquarium.
+Cartoonish 3D lobsters drift around an aquarium.
 Each time the AI makes a tool call, one of them scuttles purposefully toward a matching structure, wiggles its claws excitedly at arrival, then wanders back.

 **Tank structures:**